Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal: Discussion

 Finally, synergy between different missions remains a critical component in advancing FFD studies.
-Beyond the combination of TESS and CHEOPS, Kepler's long continuous light curves have already been used to characterise flare occurrence in detail \cite{Gao_2022}.
-Although only a small number of CHEOPS targets fall within the Kepler field, taking advantage of the partial overlap and extending such analyses with Kepler observations would enable more consistent cross-mission comparisons and bridge existing gaps between baselines and sensitivities.
-In addition, ground-based surveys such as NGTS \citep{Wheatley_2018} and Evryscope \citep{Law_2015} can complement space-based missions by monitoring large samples of stars over long timescales.
+Beyond combining TESS and CHEOPS, Kepler's long continuous light curves have been used to characterise flare occurrence \citep{Gao_2022}.
+Although only a small number of CHEOPS targets fall within the Kepler field, using the partial overlap and extending such analyses with Kepler observations would enable more consistent cross-mission comparisons and bridge gaps between baselines and sensitivities.
+In addition, ground-based surveys such as NGTS \citep{Wheatley_2018} and Evryscope \citep{Law_2015} can complement space missions by monitoring large samples of stars over long timescales.
 While their photometric precision is generally lower than that of space telescopes such as CHEOPS and Kepler, NGTS can achieve a precision comparable to TESS when operating in multi-telescope mode for selected targets.
-Additionally, their wide-field, high-duty-cycle observations provide valuable statistics on the most energetic flares \citep{Howard_2019, Jackman_2021}.
-Combining FFDs from various missions would also provide a preliminary step before the upcoming PLATO mission.
+Their wide-field, high-duty-cycle observations also provide valuable statistics on the most energetic flares \citep{Howard_2019, Jackman_2021}.
+Combining FFDs from various missions would also provide a preliminary step ahead of the upcoming PLATO mission.
 PLATO will further improve our understanding, thanks to its wide sky coverage, multi-year observational baselines, high cadence, and precise photometry \citep{Rauer_2025}.
-In particular, we expect PLATO to increase the number of detected flares across the full energy range, help separate observational limitations from the intrinsic processes generating flares, and better inform studies of planetary atmospheres and mission design.
+We expect PLATO to increase the number of detected flares across the full energy range, help separate observational limitations from the intrinsic flare generation, and better inform studies of planetary atmospheres.